ecoshub/jin/README.md

 This package developed with __Node.js__ v13.7.0.

-If you want to test another JSON file that is not in the tests folder just drag and drop it to the tests folder all process is automated.
+If you want to test another JSON file that is not in the /tests folder just drag and drop it to the /tests folder, and ron `go test`.

 ---